 By forming a collective of experienced and passionate stakeholders from across the country, we hope to harness their expertise to bring our pioneering mentoring and talent development programme to young people from all corners of the country.

 MCR Pathways currently operates in all Glasgow secondary schools as well as schools in Aberdeen, Aberdeenshire, Clackmannanshire, Edinburgh, Falkirk, Inverclyde, North Ayrshire, Perth & Kinross, Shetland, South Lanarkshire and West Dunbartonshire.
 Over each of the last 3 years, MCR Pathways has doubled the number of young people it supports weekly and aims to be fully operational across at least 15 Local Authorities, nationwide, in the next 3 years.

-The National Advisory Group will support us to deliver our vision that every care-experienced and disadvantaged young person in the country, can enjoy the same education outcomes, career opportunities and life chances as every other young person.
+The National Advisory Group will support us to deliver our vision that every care-experienced and young person who has experienced disadvantage in the country, can enjoy the same education outcomes, career opportunities and life chances as every other young person.

 The Advisory Group will support the MCR Pathways’ national expansion and help fully embed the MCR model within the country’s education system.
 To help reach our goals, The Group which consists of: